 TT Club publishes workplace guidance to help UK ports through the coronavirus pandemic

-The TT Club paper above is part of the BPA's Port Futures Programme, which considers emerging and innovative trends in the ports sector.
+The TT Club paper available to download below is part of the BPA's Port Futures Programme, which considers emerging and innovative trends in the ports sector.

 Commenting on the TT Club paper, Sara Walsh, Corporate Services Manager, at the British Ports Association said: “During this rather unusual and challenging time, all UK ports are under a lot of pressure.
 They are having to make difficult decisions about how best to maintain their workforce so critical tasks are performed and legal duties met, whilst also supporting staff who are working at home or are self-isolating.

 "We are pleased to be working with TT Club to produce this short paper that addresses some of the key things UK ports and terminals must continue to prioritise when managing their workforce during COVID-19 and its immediate aftermath."

 The maritime sector is like no other and has worked together during this unprecedented time to overcome the challenges faced as best it can whilst still ensuring food, medicines, energy, fuel and other products continue to flow into the country.”

 TT Club is a mutual insurer, formed by the transport industry for the benefit of the industry.
 Its mission is to make the industry safer and more secure and therefore prioritises risk management and loss prevention, promoting the development and implementation of sound operating practices to the port and terminals sector.
 In the current COVID-19 pandemic, TT Club has a wealth of guidance to the industry as a whole through its dedicated web page that can be accessed here.

 Michael Yarwood, TT Club’s Managing Director for Loss Prevention commented on his organisation’s report for the BPA:

 “Like many other sectors who have 'key workers', those who work at UK ports and terminals are in a unique position as the vast majority of roles cannot be performed at home."